U-Shift/Transport-Demand-Modelling/1-MultipleLinearRegression.md

 > **Note:** The pairwise correlations that are crossed are statistically
 > insignificant.The null hypothesis is that correlation is zero.This
-> means that you should reject the null hypothesis only when pvalue \<
+> means that the correlations are only significant when you reject the
-> 0.05.
+> null hypothesis (pvalue \< 0.05).

 Therefore, take a look at this example and check the pvalue of a crossed pair correlation: